-When Jock Stein’s side became the first British club to lift the European Cup in 1967, they had already embarked on an unparalleled domestic feat by doing something that no other team in Scotland had managed before by winning nine consecutive titles between 1966 and 1974 – with double digits looking like a formality.
+When Jock Stein’s side became the first British club to lift the European Cup in 1967, they had already embarked on an unparalleled domestic feat by doing something that no other team in Scotland had done by winning nine consecutive titles between 1966 and 1974 – with double digits looking like a formality.

 Celtic had won the league and Cup double in convincing fashion the previous season and had only missed-out on the treble by losing the League Cup final against underdogs, Dundee.

 Meanwhile, three Celtic players – David Hay, Danny McGrain and Kenny Dalglish – had performed with distinction in the 1974 World Cup finals in West Germany and were reckoned to be the backbone of the Celtic side for many years to come.